Chris Sale

 A native of Lakeland, Florida, located within the Tampa Bay area, Sale played college baseball for Florida Gulf Coast University.
-The Chicago White Sox selected him 13th overall in the 2010 amateur draft.
-He was a key member of the Red Sox pitching rotation that helped the team win the 2018 World Series over the Los Angeles Dodgers.
-Under contract with Boston through 2024, Sale underwent Tommy John surgery in late March 2020 and returned to the active roster in August 2021.
+The Chicago White Sox selected him 13th overall in the 2010 MLB draft and he made his MLB debut on August 6, 2010.
+He was traded to the Boston Red Sox prior to the 2017 season and was a key member of their pitching rotation that helped the team win the 2018 World Series.